 If all is working correctly, you should take some time to walk through “A (Very) Short Introduction to R” by Paul Torfs and Claudia Brauer (http://cran.r-project.org/doc/contrib/Torfs%2BBrauer-Short-R-Intro.pdf).
 It will run through just enough of the basics of the R language and RStudio environment to make you dangerous.

-While you can use the built-in package manager with RStudio to install packages, you will eventually come to the realization that using the console method is much more convenient.
-To get familiar with this process right away, you should install the “ggplot2” package, which is the primary graphics library we’ll be using in our examples and as straightforward as entering the following into the RStudio console pane:
+Although you can use the built-in package manager with RStudio to install packages, you will eventually come to the realization that using the console method is much more convenient.
+To get familiar with this process right away, you should install the ggplot2 package, which is the primary graphics library used in the book’s examples.
+Installation is as straightforward as entering the following into the RStudio console pane:

+[[Authors: I changed “curly” quotes below in code to straight quotes.
+Although they might not look curly per se, they are converted to curly quotes in layout and can cause issues when/if book code is online or in ebook format.
+Kezia]]

-> install.packages(“ggplot2”)
+> install.packages("ggplot2")

-Installing package(s) into ‘/Library/Frameworks/R.framework/Versions/2.15/Resources/library’
+Installing package(s) into '/Library/Frameworks/R.framework/Versions/2.15/Resources/library'